JacekKac/AFE-firmware-tools/README.md

 git clone https://github.com/JacekKac/AFE-firmware-tools.git
 cd AFE-firmware-tools

-## Run
+2. Run

-Run the AFE script:
+To run the AFE script:

+Automatically detect the subnet to scan:

-python3 -m afe.afe  - to autodect subnet to scan
+python3 -m afe.afe

+Override the automatically detected subnet:

-python3 -m afe.afe  --ip subnet_ip to override a default detecte subnet
+python3 -m afe.afe --ip <subnet_ip>

+Example:

 python3 -m afe.afe --ip 192.168.0.1

-you can also upgrade firmware from .bin file iside afe folder.
+You can also upgrade the firmware using a .bin file located inside the afe folder.

+Firmware Notice

-notice: there is no direct link to AFE firmware on Adrians website, you need to search for the address in developer options in your browser F12 and then use wget:
+There is no direct download link to the AFE firmware on Adrian’s website.
+To obtain it, inspect the network requests using your browser’s developer tools (F12), locate the firmware URL, and download it using wget:

-wget -O /AFE-Firmware.zip  "https://drive.usercontent.google.com/download?id=1uchrw-7uKOXyqqyRF4vv0EANoy5rGRuY&export=download&authuser=0" unpack the RIGHT .bin file into AFE/afe folder.
+wget -O AFE-Firmware.zip "https://drive.usercontent.google.com/download?id=1uchrw-7uKOXyqqyRF4vv0EANoy5rGRuY&export=download&authuser=0"

+After downloading, extract the correct .bin file into the AFE/afe directory.